cs4372/ios-study-guide/basics/UICollectionView/UICollectionView.md

 - allows you to lay out /customize items however you want
 - layouts in grids instead of rows like a table view
+- has a UICollectionViewLayout object, so you can customize the layout of the collection view
 - setup is very similar to UITableView

 Steps: